US death toll from COVID-19 hits 900,000, sped by omicron

 “It is an astronomically high number.
 If you had told most Americans two years ago as this pandemic was getting going that 900,000 Americans would die over the next few years, I think most people would not have believed it,” said Dr. Ashish K. Jha, dean of the Brown University School of Public Health.

-He noted that most of the deaths happened after the vaccine gained authorization.
+He lamented that most of the deaths happened after the vaccine gained authorization.

 “We got the medical science right.
 We failed on the social science.
 We failed on how to help people get vaccinated, to combat disinformation, to not politicize this,” Jha said.
 “Those are the places where we have failed as America.”